-Steps to jumping a car battery:
+Steps to How to jump start a car battery:

 Any time you work on a car, you need to be safe.
-Staying safe includes making sure that others are at a safe distance away and that you’re in a spot where it’s safe to get out of the car.
+Staying safe includes ensuring that others are at a safe distance and that you’re in a spot where it’s safe to get out of the car.
 You should pull out your owner’s manual, even if you already know how jumping a car battery works, to be sure you’re following the manufacturer’s recommendations.
 If you are in doubt about jumping your car, then call Roadside Assistance for help with the process.

 All you need are jumper cables.
-You should have these on-hand, tucked away for that inconvenient moment when your battery fails.
+You should have these on hand, tucked away for that inconvenient moment when your battery fails.

 There are also jump starters, which are essentially the cables with a built-in battery pack so you don’t need another car to help with the process.
 These are a bit bulkier and shouldn’t be stored in a hot car.
 Otherwise, a set of jumper cables in your boot is all you need.

 Ideally, you want both cars to face each other head-on at about 18 inches apart.
 Depending on where the breakdown happens, this might not be possible.
 Do your best to get as close head-on as possible, but do not let the vehicles touch each other.
 (Some batteries are located under the back seat or in the trunk; consult the owner’s manual if you have trouble finding it.)